appbaseio/dejavu/README.md

 ![Connect to an Index](https://i.imgur.com/TksvSAS.gif)

-Dejavu allows you to connect to any of the indexes present in your cluster and also caches each connected index locally so they are easily accessible when you are browsing again.
+Dejavu allows you to connect to any of the indexes present in your cluster and also caches each connected index locally so they are easily accessible when browsing again.

 #### Visual Filters

 ![Filter Views](https://i.imgur.com/WzS1kTN.gif)

-Sort through the data, find things visually, hide irrelevant data and make sense of all the text, numbers and dates.
+Sort through the data, find information visually, hide irrelevant data and make sense of all the text, numbers and dates.
 Filters work by identifying data mappings from the Elasticsearch index.
 If dejavu sees a ``text`` field, it will provide filters for **search**, **has** and **has not** and is also mindful if the data is analyzed.
-Similarly a numeric field allows filtering on ranges and a date field allows filtering data by dates.
+Similarly, a numeric field allows filtering on ranges and a date field allows filtering data by dates.

-Moreover, any filtered view can be exported back as a JSON or CSV file.
+Moreover, any filtered view can be exported as a JSON or CSV file.

 #### Enhanced Filtering with Queries